-First you are welcome in a huge hall where one of a kind art pieces entertain you while you are waiting for your tour to begin.
+First you are welcomed in a huge hall where one of a kind art pieces entertain you while you are waiting for your tour to begin.

 The “Grand foudre”d’Emile Gallé, a humongous and sculpted oak barrel that can contain 75,000L or the equivalent of 100,000 bottles.

 The beginning of the cellar tour starts by a short introduction before the theatrical opening of the double doors inviting you to go down 116 steps.
 It is dark, and becomes damper as you walk down; and yes it smells like in a typical cellar, a mix of mushroom, earthy notes.

 Then the guide takes you through the galleries, which were dug in Roman’s time.
-Mme Pommery created the estate in 1868, after her husband passing.
-She was one of the pioneers who took advantage of the site chalky underground to create a gallery network of about 20 kms and 30 meters below the surface.
+Mme Pommery created the estate in 1868, after her husband's passing.
+She was one of the pioneers who took advantage of the site's chalky underground to create a gallery network of about 20 kms and 30 meters below the surface.
 At this depth, the cellar keeps a constant temperature (around 10C/50F) and high humidity all year round, hence the earthy/mushroom notes welcoming the visitors.
 The nodes of this network, called crayères, are huge chalk pits providing the necessary ventilation for underneath.

 The making of Champagne wine is briefly explained as we walk by the bottles of wine aging on lees, first laid flat and then placed on “pupitres” on which the wine bottles are riddled to bring the lee deposit close to the closure and aperture and ready for disgorgement.